i am all about massaging egos, so i suppose the concept of self reference appeals to me naturally.

 This is how a finite thing detaches itself from the infinite, which is otherwise an impossible act (as infinity does not allow something to be outside of it).
 The act of self reference creates a little bubble within infinity, protecting itself.
 It can then build outward into a world of its own.
 When I have some proper philosophical training I will be able to discuss this concept more perfectly.

 This Escher lithograph is strangely serene, perhaps because it occupies a different kind of universe.
 Escher informed all my early ideas about reality, and I travelled to south Italy to experience his landscapes in person.
+It was this sort of scene that took me to Basilicata:

 I notice that self reference is the object of several paradoxes, perhaps most excellently, in the liars paradox.
 “I am a liar” (more explicitly, the statement “everything i say is false”) is self referential, so is it true or false?
 In fact, according to the self reference rule of creation, by self reference it creates a new pocket of reality, in which in this case “i am a liar” is a self supporting statement, being simply true, and true of everything else in its world (i.e. everything I say is a lie) but not having to refer to itself.
 This paradox becomes the friction, the fission, at the heart of a new reality which must otherwise contain no logical paradoxes.